Project PEOLC24

 The importance of using questionnaires to understand the effect of health interventions has been growing and is increasingly recognised as a fundamental component of evidence based medicine.
 Specifically, questionnaires which are filled by the patient, who is the person receiving those interventions.
 In palliative care, it is equally important to learn not just about physical effects, but also, psychological, existential, emotional and practical ones.
 These questionnaires help shape patient centred care because they focus on their individual needs and can also help improve the quality of the care provided.

-evidence shows that it has not been done widely.
-It is therefore imperative to learn what are the facilitators and barriers related to implementing these questionnaires in clinical practice.
-We will update a systematic review we conducted ten years ago on facilitators, barriers and lessons learned on implementing patient reported outcome measures in palliative care clinical practice.
-We will additionally look for what were the implementation models used, what were the costs of implementing those measures and will also focus on questionnaires filled by family members and healthcare professionals, if the patient is not able to filled them.
+We updated a systematic review we conducted ten years ago on facilitators, barriers and lessons learned on implementing patient reported outcome measures in palliative care clinical practice.
+We additionally looked for what were the implementation models used, what were the costs of implementing those measures and also focused on questionnaires filled by family members and healthcare professionals, if the patient was not able to filled them.

 Project Aims

-To update a systematic review we conducted 9 years ago which had the following objectives:
+We updated a systematic review we conducted 9 years ago which had the following objectives:

 1. To identify the facilitators to implementing patient centred outcome measures in palliative care clinical practice